avazahedi/avazahedi.github.io/_projects/04-slam.md

 # TurtleBot3 Simulation, Control, and SLAM

 ## Description
-This project was done throughout the winter quarter and includes 4 packages for NU TurtleBot visualization, simulation, control, and SLAM.
+This project was done throughout the winter quarter and includes 4 packages and a library for NU TurtleBot visualization, simulation, control, and SLAM.

 <br>